SMGT - Sport Management

 Discusses the fundamental aspects of management and administration within any sport-related organization.
 Students are exposed to key industry concepts such as strategic management, ethics and event planning activities, in addition to governance and policy related topics such as scholastic, intercollegiate and amateur sport.

 Introduces students to global sport management principles and provides firsthand experience in international sport events or organizations through a study abroad opportunity.
 Addresses ethics, marketing, sponsorship, event management, business and financial topics as well as challenges and issues in the global sport industry.
 Course includes diversity content.
-Prerequisites: 2.000 GPA, sophomore, junior, senior or graduate standing.
+Prerequisite: 18 years of age or older.

 Prerequisite: departmental consent.

 SMGT 711.
-Structuring and Scheduling Sports Tournaments 3 credit hours
+Structuring and Scheduling Sports Tournaments (3).

 The structural design, scheduling processes, and mathematics of sport tournaments, elimination, placement and round robin formats.